FrancescaAnd/MammoCAD/README.md

 or spiculated regions.
 The dataset provides both:
-- annotations related to ROIs of each image (including lesion properties such as size, intensity statistics, and contour points in pixel and millimeter spaces), avaiable in XML format.
+- annotations related to ROIs of each image (including lesion properties such as size, intensity statistics, and contour points in pixel and millimeter spaces), available in XML format.
 - metadata (e.g., BIRADs class) in CSV format.

-The high-quality annotations and comprehensive lesion diversity made INbreast dataset particularly suitable for our system tasks.
+The high-quality annotations and comprehensive lesion diversity made the INbreast dataset particularly suitable for our system tasks.

 ## 2. Experiment results